Corned beef with parsley sauce is so yummy!!

 Yellow onion: the flavor of onions brings a beautiful layer to your corned beef cooking.

-Cabbage: select one where all the leaves are nicely attached to together.
+Cabbage: select one where all the leaves are nicely attached together.
 Slice in four quarters.

 Whole milk: The base for your sauce.
 Do use whole milk, which is richer in flavor and gives you a rich parsley sauce.